What is Cross-Scripting?

 - The most common attack types were SQL Injection, Cross-Site Scripting (XSS), and Path Traversal for the third month in a row.

 - Serious impact: Attacker gains access to an application holding sensitive data, such as banking transactions, emails, or healthcare records.

 - Critical impact: The compromised user has elevated privileges within the application, allowing the attacker to take full control of the vulnerable application and compromise all users and their data.

 Finding XSS Vulnerabilities

 OWASP has published a cheat sheet that can be used to prevent XSS attacks.
-These guidelines focus on three prevention strategies – escaping, validating input, and sanitizing.
+These XSS security guidelines focus on three prevention strategies – escaping, validating input, and sanitizing.

-In general, preventing XSS vulnerabilities is likely to involve a combination of the following four measures:
+In general, cross-site scripting prevention is likely to involve a combination of the following four XSS security measures:

 - Filter input on arrival:At the point where user input is received, filter as strictly as possible based on what is expected or valid input.

 - Use Content Security Policy: As a last line of defense against attackers, you can use Content Security Policy (CSP) to reduce the severity of any XSS vulnerabilities that still occur.

 Content Security Policy